webreinvent/vaah-docs/content/7.vaahflutter/5.directory_structure/3.vaahextendflutter/5.services/2.notification/3.internal/3.services/implement_a_new_service.md

 ---
 toc: true
+title:Implementing a New Internal Notification Service
 ---

-# Implementing a New Internal Notification Service

 ## Introduction